Death Capital in the Public Service

 • Attack

-• Attack related to the service or due to the function
+• Attack in connection with the service or because of the function

 • Act of devotion in the public interest or to save the life of one or more persons.